-Admissions Criteria 100 and 200 Level Courses - The programs use 100 or 1000 and 200 or 2000 level numbers.
+Admissions Criteria 100 and 200 Level Courses - The associate degree or diploma programs use 100 or 1000 and 200 or 2000 level numbers.
 The first digit typically indicates the level of the course.
-Lower division courses are given a 100 or 1000 level number.
-Courses in the upper division that may have a prerequisite requirement are given a 200 or 2000 level number.
+Lower division courses in the associate degree or diploma programs are given a 100 or 1000 level number.
+Courses in the upper division of the associate degree or diploma programs that may have a prerequisite requirement are given a 200 or 2000 level number.